RuiNov1st/Astronomy_project2021/README.md

 ### About Repository:
 Contain some of my codes using in this project.
 - data: preprocess CRATFS raw data.
-    - Generate: generate virtual signals
+    - generate: generate virtual signals
-    - Gridding: regrid raw data
+    - gridding: regrid raw data
-    - generate_gridding: generate virtual signals and following gridding process.
+    - tools: scripts to process raw data

 ### About us